Clown Accordion Book

 Set Up and Prepare

-- For each student, fold the two pieces of light blue 6" X 18" construction paper into thirds so that each section is 6" X 6".
+- For each student, fold the two pieces of light blue 6-inch by 18-inch construction paper into thirds so that each section is 6-inch by 6-inch.
 Tape the two sheets together to make one long accordion book with six squares.

 - Re-crease the folds so they are accordion style.
 Use a fold to the left, a fold to the right, a fold to the left, etc.